A quick look back

 Health Canada is also looking at this initiative to more efficiently distribute drug products, which will make it easier for patients and prescribers to interpret.
 This will ultimately improve the patient treatment experience.

 Similarities and differences to the FDA SPL Program

 Scope – FDA’s adoption of SPL began in 2005 with only human prescription drugs and has expanded to 60+ submission types.
 Health Canada is taking a similar first step, applying XML PM to only human prescription drugs.
 This scope currently does not include human over-the-counter and animal health products.

 Controlled Vocabularies – There are approximately 30 Health Canada controlled vocabulary lists.
 While there is some overlap with FDA lists, they are mostly unique.
 The eventual target is to align these terminologies with international standards, (e.g., ISO Identification of Medicinal Products, also known as IDMP).

-Implementation Guide and Stylesheet – Health Canada has published its own version of implementation guides and developed its own stylesheet to render human-readable presentations of XML PM content.
+Implementation Guide and Stylesheet – Health Canada has published its own version of implementation guides and developed its own stylesheet to render regularly readable presentations of XML PM content.